swhitty/FlyingFox/README.md

 ## Route Parameters

 Routes can include named parameters within a path or query item using the `:` prefix.
-Any string supplied to this parameter will match the route, handlers can access the value of the string using `request.routePamaters`.
+Any string supplied to this parameter will match the route, handlers can access the value of the string using `request.routeParameters`.

 ```swift
 handler.appendRoute("GET /creature/:name?type=:beast") { request in